Follow Us:

 Formalities for changing current EU Representative

-As per Article 12 of the EU MDR and the EU IVDR, the detailed arrangements for a change of E.A.R should be clearly defined in an agreement between the manufacturer, where practicable, the outgoing European Authorized Representative, and the incoming EC Rep. The agreement should address at least the following aspects:
+As per Article 12 of the EU MDR and the EU IVDR, the detailed arrangements for a change of E.A.R should be clearly defined in an agreement between the manufacturer, where practicable, the outgoing EU Authorized Representative, and the incoming EC Rep. The agreement should address at least the following aspects:

 • Provide a registered address in the EU to be mentioned on the product packaging